PSO Autopilot Manual

 2. GameUserSettings.ini not saved: The fingerprint is written to GameUserSettings.ini.
 If the game crashes before this file is flushed, the cache is lost.
 Check that the file is writable.

 3. bResetFingerprintOnBeginPlay is enabled: The Boot Loader or Demo Manager may be forcing a reset.
 Check the actor's properties.
+Re-running the setup wizard clears stale simple-setup demo/debug overrides on existing loader actors.

 Q: I changed some materials but the warmup was skipped.
 Stale cache?